 Users receive the alert message for 30 seconds, every five minutes, until the free space is above 50 MB.
 In this situation, Windows will purge the all System Restore points, and suspend the System Restore function.
 System Restore will not be reactivated until 200MB free space available in the system partition.

-When you see the low disk space alert/warning on Windows 2008 server, you'd better fix this issue as fast as possible.
+When you see the low disk space alert in Windows 2008 server, you'd better fix this issue as fast as possible.

-How to fix low disk space issue on Windows Server 2008 (R2)
+How to fix low disk space issue in Windows Server 2008 R2

 Firstly, you'd better clean up disk.
-There are many kinds of junk files in system partition C, you can reclaim disk space after deleting these junk files.
+There are many kinds of junk files in system partition C, you can reclaim disk space after deleting these unnecessary files.
 It is important to get some precious free space in a short time.
-So, your server could keep running in the right way, also, there's space to install some programs to help solve this problem.
+So, your server could keep running in the right way.
+In addition, there's space to install program to help solve this problem.

-Secondly, you'd better add more free space to C drive from other data partitions.
-In general, you won't reclaim over 10GB free space.
+Secondly, you'd better add more free space to C drive from other partitions.
+In general, you won't reclaim over 20GB free space.
 If you don't give more to C drive, the low disk space warning message will pop up in the near future, because these free space will be eaten up quickly by new generated junk files.
+This step is most important to help fix Windows Server 2008 r2 low disk space issue.

-- Press Windows and R on your keyboard, type cleanmgr and then press Enter.
+- Press Windows + R on your keyboard, type cleanmgr and then press Enter.

 - Select C: drive and click OK.